rananna/back-to-the-future-timecircuits/readme.md

     * `%V` = Value (the data you selected)
     * `%S` = Suffix

     For our example, the default format is perfect.
-It will result in the static part showing "**TEMP**" and the scrolling part showing "**: 18.3°C**".
+The live preview will now show "**TEMP**" in the static part and "**: 18.3°C**" in the scrolling part.

 #### **Step 6: Engage Time Circuits!**